turnerm5/TVD-Tool/README.md

 -   **`modules/dom.js`**: Caches selections for frequently accessed DOM elements to avoid repeated queries.
 -   **`modules/ui.js`**: Handles general UI updates, such as the splash screen visibility, button states, and all modal/confirmation dialogs.
 -   **`modules/file-handlers.js`**: Contains all logic for file operations: loading and parsing user-uploaded JSON, saving project state to JSON, and downloading the template.
--   **`modules/views.js`**: Responsible for rendering the non-chart views, including the Phase 1 table and the benchmarks grid/detail views.
+-   **`modules/views.js`**: Responsible for rendering non-chart views, including the benchmarks grid/detail views.
 -   **`modules/utils.js`**: A collection of helper functions for common tasks like formatting currencies and numbers.
 -   **`modules/chart-program.js`**: Renders and manages all interactions for the detailed tabular program view for Phase 2.
 -   **`modules/chart-slider.js`**: Renders and manages all interactions for the interactive slider chart view for Phase 2.
 -   **`modules/chart-summary.js`**: Renders the summary view, including the comparison table and associated charts.
--   **`modules/chart-sankey.js`**: Renders the Sankey chart for the Phase 1 budget breakdown.

 ## Project Structure